LG Twins: In popular culture

 The team featured prominently in the tvN drama Reply 1994, where the team's 1994 head coach is a main character.
 In the drama, the team is referenced under a different name, "Seoul Twins" (서울 쌍둥이), due to trademark issues with the LG Corporation.

+In 2023, TVING released the original documentary Our Game: LG Twins, directed by Lee Hyun-hee, covering behind-the-scenes stories inside and outside the stadium.
+It received praise for its unique documentary and became the best original documentary in TVING's history in terms of paid subscriptions.